PyroPope/AdventOfCode2022/README.md

 Update 4: Day 8 seemed straight forward... but I overcomplicated it...
 I am noticing a trend.
 After I finally got part 1 when I realized I was doing something stupid, I figured out what I needed to do for part 2... then spun my wheels for 20 minutes before cluing in that I could put all the checks into a single return, because once it hits one true, it returned and didn't check other directions.

+Update 5: Day 9 part 2 kicked my ass. had to rewrite my entire code because with 2 knots I had a weird hack that worked... and part 2... just didn't.
+Finally got there though.

 Scores 2022:

            --------Part 1--------   --------Part 2--------
-      Day       Time  Rank  Score       Time   Rank  Score 8   00:47:40   8783      0   01:13:20   7947      0
+      Day       Time  Rank  Score       Time   Rank  Score 9   00:48:57   7032      0   01:48:49   7774      0
+       8   00:47:40   8783      0   01:13:20   7947      0
        7   02:25:28  13263      0   02:30:48  12316      0
        6   01:08:43  19908      0   01:09:45  19085      0